thetonbr/ListLengthElixir/README.md

 # ListLength

-This is a experimental test for learn Elixir.
-Based on Rockeseat.
+This is an experimental challenge when testing and learning the Elixir language.
+The test was designed by @rocketseat.

 In this challenge, you should create a function that, given a list of numbers (example `[1, 3, 6, 43, 6]`), calculates, **recursively**, how many elements there are in the list and returns this value.